openthread/ot-docs/site/en/codelabs/openthread-simulation/index.lab.md

 ```

 Within 2 minutes you should see the state switch from `child` to `router`.
 A
-Thread Router is capable of routing traffic between Thread devices.
+Mesh Extender is capable of routing traffic between Thread devices.
 It is also
 referred to as a Parent.

 ```console